What a difference a change of scenery makes.

 I was in both.

-Enjoyed this post on using the Yashica Yashinon 45mm f1.7?
+Enjoyed this post on using the Yashica Yashinon 45mm f1.7 in Wuxi, China?
 Think others will too?

 Share or pin it!